BorgwardtLab/PyChange/README.md

 - `transform`: the preprocessing as above.
 - `method`: the method as above.

 ## Remarks

 Be carful:
 - For the non-default methods, `r` and the desired package needs to be installed.
 - `E-Divise` is slow.
-- The Bayesian methods return posterior probabilities for each point being a changepoint, the fequentist methdos report changes.
+- The Bayesian methods return posterior probabilities for each point being a changepoint.
+- All methdos other than `MaChaMP` depend on parameters, which are set to the settings suggested in the documentation.

 ## Any questions?